This post contains some affiliate links. Please see our disclosures for more information.

-Like I mentioned above, I’m a huge fan of starting a business with no debt, most especially a side hustle.
-If you are getting started or are already running a side hustle, take things slowly and spend money as you make it so you are not operating on a negative balance.
+Like I mentioned above, I'm a huge fan of building a business with no debt, most especially a side hustle.
+If you are getting started or are already running a side hustle, take things slowly and spend money as you make it.
+This way you are not operating on a negative balance.

-Also, start budgeting for your business and be sure to keep your business financials completely separate from your personal finances—this is core to a successful side hustle.
+Also, start budgeting for your business and be sure to keep your business financial completely separate from your personal finances - this is core to a successful side hustle.

 4. I put in the work

-There’s no substitute for hard work, and I worked hard at this business.
-After working at my day job (where I worked on average 60 hours a week), in the evenings (and sometimes early in the morning before I went to work) I was on my computer sorting and editing photos.
+There's no substitute for hard work and I worked hard at this business.
+After working at my day job (where I worked on average 60 hours a week), in the evenings (and sometimes early in the morning before I went to work), I was on my computer sorting and editing photos.
 On the weekends I was busy photographing weddings and other events.
-I remember incredibly crazy summers doing back-to-back weddings; Friday night, Saturday and Sunday too.
+I remember incredibly crazy summers doing back to back weddings - Friday night, Saturday and then on Sunday.

-I was exhausted, but I was happy to be making all that extra money on the side, a lot of which I put toward my long-term savings.
+I was exhausted but I was happy to be making all that extra money on the side, a lot of which I put towards my long-term savings.

 - Business tip:

-If you’re wondering how to start a business, you are going to have to put in the work and it will be hard.
-I won’t try to downplay the effort.
-You will get tired and discouraged, you will get frustrated and stressed out.
+If you want to build a successful side hustle or business, you are going to have to put in the work and it will be hard.
+I won't try to downplay the effort.
+You are going to be tired and you will get discouraged, frustrated and stressed out.

 But the rewards?
 They will trump all of that!
-Starting a side business takes a lot of patience, an open mind, and a strong willingness to learn.
-But if you stick with it, you’ll be successful.
+It takes a lot of patience, an open mind and a strong willingness to learn in order to build a successful business.
+If you stick with it, though, you'll be successful.

 That, in a nutshell, is how I built and grew my photography business.
-I said goodbye to it a few years ago because I was exhausted as a new mom and had pregnancy-related back issues which are not conducive to standing for hours on end with heavy equipment.
+I, however, said goodbye to it a few years ago.
+I was exhausted as a new mom and had pregnancy-related back issues.
+Both things combined, are not conducive to standing for hours on end with heavy equipment.

-I sold most of my equipment for a nice sum that I reinvested elsewhere but still keep a camera and a couple key lens to take photographs of my family from time to time.
+I sold most of my equipment for a nice sum that I reinvested elsewhere.
+I still keep a camera and a couple key lens to take photographs of my family from time to time.